LETS-C: Leveraging Text Embedding for Time Series Classification: Related Work

-\textbf{Text Embeddings} Text embeddings have played a crucial role in NLP.
-These embeddings map words or sentences into a dense vector space, capturing semantic and syntactic information.
-Various text embedding techniques have been proposed, ranging from word-level embeddings like Word2Vec~\cite{mikolov2013distributed} and GloVe~\cite{pennington2014glove} to contextualized embeddings obtained from pre-trained language models such as BERT \cite{devlin2018bert} and RoBERTa \cite{liu2019roberta}.
-In the time series domain, some works have proposed unsupervised methods for learning time series embeddings \cite{franceschi2019unsupervised, tonekaboni2021unsupervised}.
-However, the availability of large-scale datasets in the time series domain is generally more limited compared to those in the NLP domain, making learning time series embedding from scratch more challenging compared to text embeddings.
-To our best knowledge, we are the first to leverage the well-trained text embeddings from the NLP domain for time series classification.
+\paragraph{Text Embeddings} Text embeddings are crucial in NLP, mapping words or sentences into dense vector spaces to capture semantic and syntactic information.
+Text embedding techniques range from word-level embeddings like Word2Vec~\cite{mikolov2013distributed} and GloVe~\cite{pennington2014glove} to contextualized embeddings from pre-trained models like BERT~\cite{devlin-etal-2019-bert} and RoBERTa~\cite{liu2019roberta}.
+In time series, unsupervised methods have been proposed for learning embeddings~\cite{franceschi2019unsupervised, eldele2021time, zerveas2021transformer, yue2022ts2vec, sun2023test, goswamimoment}.
+However, large-scale datasets are scarcer in time series than in NLP, making it more challenging to learn embeddings from scratch.
+To our knowledge, we are the \textbf{first} to leverage well-trained text embeddings from NLP for time series classification.